 One of the most monumental underground features in the world, Slovenia’s Skocjan Caves seem to have sprung directly from the mind of a fantasy author.

-Archeological research in the area has found that the caves have also played home to humans as far back as 10,000 years in the past.
-It was likely that the caves were used by ancient man for shelter, and although there is no science to support it, the Skocjan Caves also seem like they may have been the perfect lair for a dragon.
+Archeological research in the area found that the caves were home to humans as far back as 10,000 years in the past.
+It’s likely that the caves were used by ancient people for shelter, and, although there is absolutely no science to support it, the Skocjan Caves also seem like they may have been the perfect lair for a dragon.